 Participants can network smartly and grow their influence – leverage these 10 quick strategies.

-Be Focused: Join a few, manageable number of groups that have the highest impact for you.
-These could be a combination of groups to promote yourself, to seek advice from peers, to learn or get leads from related professionals, and local groups that lead to extending the conversation to in-person etc.
+Join a few, manageable number of groups that have the highest impact for you.
+These could be a combination of groups to promote yourself, to seek advice from peers, to learn or get leads from related professionals, and local groups that lead to extending the conversation to in-person, etc.

-Provide Value: Recognition, opportunities, connections they all follow value.
-Start with an objective of establishing yourself as a thought leader by regularly contributing your nuggets on a particular topic related to your expertise.
+Recognition, opportunities, connections they all follow value.
+Start with the objective of establishing yourself as a thought leader by regularly contributing your nuggets on a particular topic related to your expertise.
 On subsequent conversations on that topic in that group, a lot of virtual group contacts might automatically think of tagging you.
 With one thoughtful answer, you can provide evergreen, searchable value.

 Helping is the new selling and it’s a long term strategy!

-Don’t just link: If someone asks a question that you have the perfect article to share, make sure you first answer that question and provide value before you share that blog (especially if it’s your own and could be construed as self promo).
+If someone asks a question that you have the perfect article to share, make sure you first answer that question and provide value before you share that blog (especially if it’s your own and could be construed as self-promo).
 More often than not, people are more receptive and curious if you’ve already provided value and you also build good career karma this way.